FYT3RP4TIL/Portrait-Image-Orientation-Correction-Classifier/README.md

-# 📷 Portrait Image Orientation Classifier Using MobileNet
+# 📷 Portrait Image Orientation Classifier

 ## 🌟 Overview
 This project implements a portrait orientation classifier using the MobileNet architecture via TensorFlow.
 The system identifies whether a portrait image is rotated (0°, 90°, 180°, or 270°) and automatically corrects it to the standard upright position, utilizing transfer learning for efficient training and deployment.